 After Turner sold Sandycombe in 1826, the house passed through various hands until, in 1947, it was bought by Professor Harold and Mrs Ann Livermore.
 In 2005, Professor Livermore established the Sandycombe Lodge Trust (now Turner's House Trust), to whom ownership of Sandycombe passed in 2010, on Professor Livermore's death.
-Conservation work began on the house in 2016, following a major fundraising campaign, and the house is now planned to open in July 2017.
+Conservation work began on the house in 2016, following a major fundraising campaign, and the house opened to the public in July 2017.

 40 Sandycoombe Road

 Wednesday - Sunday, 10am - 4pm